 Rexel Energy Solutions stock a variety of high quality solar modules for commercial, industrial or domestic use.
 We stock everything to install and commission your photovoltaic (PV) modules, including roofing installation kits, DC to AC inverters, and performance monitors.

-We can design and pack kits to help your new-build project comply with Part L building regulations – and because we can supply PV modules from 250w to 320w – you can achieve Part L compliance with less panels, when you use Rexel.
+We can design and pack kits to help your new-build project comply with Part L building regulations, or to retrofit homes with Solar PV systems – and because we can supply PV modules right up to the highest power classes – you can achieve maximum output with less PV panels when you use Rexel.

-We back our quality with strong business partners and leading manufacturers such as LG, SunSolar, Solarworld, Winaico, Sunerg and Trinasolar.
+We back our quality with strong business partners and leading manufacturers.

-Our varying solar modules offer you a choice between different types of photovoltaic solar panel, including polycrystalline modules, monocrystalline modules and hybrid modules.
+Our variety solar modules offer you a choice between different types of photovoltaic solar panel, power and performance warranties, and PV panel aesthetics.
 Your choice of solar module may depend on budget, space and preference.

 All Solar PV modules go through our own rigorous due diligence checks to ensure correct agrément certification, accreditation and approvals, and country of origin checks.

 The sun provides an abundant, free source of clean energy in the form of natural light and warmth.
 It is possible to capture some of this free energy directly to convert sunlight into electricity using solar photovoltaic (PV) panels.

 How does Solar Power work?